frerom/frerom.github.io/_posts/2014-01-25-thoughts-on-entity-component-systems.markdown

 A component is an isolated state.
 This describes one property or behaviour of an entity, e.g a position of an entity or if the entity should be rendered and how.
 Should it react on keyboard input or does it move on server reponse?

 One very important aspect is that the component should not have any logic what so ever, so you can't store a function in your component.
 "Why not?" you may ask.
-ECS aims to separate all logic from state, and this will make it much easier to store your entities.
+ECS aims to separate all logic from state, so because the entities is nothing more than data, it will be very easy to just store all entities when for example saving a game session.

 ##Entities